Skip to content

 Deagglomeration is a critical part of the dispersion process, helping to ensure a more uniform formulation in applications where one material is being dispersed or mixed into another.
 Deagglomeration equipment addresses the challenge of solid materials, such as powders, or solid/liquid blends, such as slurries, binding together and forming lumps.

-These agglomerates, or lumps, can create a number of problems in a product, including:
+These agglomerates can create a number of problems in a product, including:

 • Settling, creating a less uniform and lower-quality product